eVolpe-AI/AI-HR-Agent/README.md

 1. Install Poetry following the <a href="https://python-poetry.org/docs/#installation" target="_blank">installation guide</a>.

-2. Prepare mongoDB database server
+2. Prepare mongoDB database server.
+Refer to the <a href="https://www.mongodb.com/docs/manual/installation/" target="_blank">MongoDB installation guide</a> for instructions.

 3. Install all dependencies:
     ```